BSN-Spartan/NC-Ethereum/README.md

 * `--ws.api` API's offered over the WS-RPC interface (default: `eth,net,web3`)
 * `--ws.origins` Origins from which to accept WebSocket requests

 Please keep all other parameters unchanged.

 After the node has been started, it will synchronize all blocks from Spartan-I Chain.
 This process will take time, and you can check it by the block number:

 ![](https://raw.githubusercontent.com/BSN-Spartan/NC-Ethereum/main/.github/images/8.startnode.jpg)

-Or you can run the node in background by `nohup` command:
+If you would like to run the node in the backend system， you can run `nohup` command as follow:

 ```
 nohup geth --networkid 9090 --datadir node1/ --syncmode 'full' --nodiscover --maxpeers 300 --verbosity 6 --ipcdisable --port 30001 --http --http.addr 0.0.0.0 --http.port 8545 --http.api 'eth,net,web3,txpool' --ws --ws.port 8546 --ws.addr 0.0.0.0 --ws.api 'eth,net,web3' --ws.origins '*' --allow-insecure-unlock --censorship.admin.address 0x94109ebFB3d4153a266e7AC08E8C6F868360DEE6 > output.log 2>&1 &